 Sam Murphy and Jeff Pyrah set up Rye Runners in August 2010 and we’ve been growing in size – and ambition – ever since.
-We now offer two weekly sessions in Rye and, in April 2018, launched a new group in Tenterden, which is well attended and growing week by week.
+We now offer two weekly sessions in Rye and since April 2018, a weekly session in Tenterden.

 What our groups offer

-Neither of our groups are British Athletics-affiliated clubs – so they are open to all.
-We have a group ranging from 15-40 runners attending regularly.
+Both Rye Runners and Tenterden Runners are affiliated England Athletics RunTogether groups.
+They are not official running clubs, however – so we charge no membership and sessions are open to all.
+We have 15-40 runners attending regularly.
 Visiting runners, or those from nearby clubs, are also welcome to join us when it suits them, and the sessions are ‘pay as you go’, so there is no long-term commitment.
-We are open to runners of all abilities – you don’t need to be fast, or competitive, to benefit…

 - Varied local routes and terrain – from tarmac to trail, field to footpath, beach to hillside.

-- Experienced coaches to offer support, feedback and adapt sessions where necessary.
+- Experienced coaches to offer support, feedback and adapt sessions where necessary to suit individuals’ needs.

 - Group sessions are fun, friendly and motivating!

 - Just £4 per session.
-Pay as you go or sign up for monthly pre-payment.
+Pay as you go or sign up for monthly pre-payment for cheaper rates.